Please select a Shopping List

 Soot Damage Cleanup

-Jon-Don carries several products specifically designed for the removal of soot from a variety of surfaces.
-In some instances, due to the severity of the soot damage or the nature of the item with the damage, it may not be possible to remove the sooty residue and the item will have to be discarded.
+In some instances, it may not be possible to remove soot residue and the damaged items will have to be discarded.
 Always check with the property owner before discarding any soot-damaged contents.